WLCG-AuthZ-WG/wlcg-authz-docs/docs/token-based-authorization/configuration/dcache.md

 ### dCache ownership inheritance

-Alternatively to the ACL configuration it is also possible to rely on simple dCache ownership inheritance.
 Configuration option [`pnfsmanager.enable.inherit-file-ownership`](https://github.com/dCache/dcache/blob/8.2.11/skel/share/defaults/pnfsmanager.properties#L136-L149) can be used to force dCache to assign parent directory owner and group to all new files and subdirectories.
 This means objects get same owner and groups regardless of client authorization method (access with X.509 VOMS proxy or tokens).

 ### ACL configuration

-To be able to use ACLs with dCache it is necessary to enable them in the `dcache.conf`
+Alternatively to the dCache ownership inheritance it is also possible to rely on ACLs.
+ACL support must be first enabled in the `dcache.conf`
 ```
 # enable ACL support
 pnfsmanager.enable.acl = true
 ```
+Default ACLs are also automatically inherited by newly created objects and this functionality is essential for ensuring consistent access for clients authorized with X.509 certificates or tokens.

 #### Recursive ACL updates